 Blurred vision

 This is not blindness.
 Rather, in the early stages of diabetes, glucose builds up in the eye and so the eye lens doesn’t focus well.
-A few weeks after diabetes is under control, the problem will resolve and your eyesight will return back to normal.
+A few weeks after diabetes is under control, the problem will resolve and your eyesight will return to normal.

 If you suspect you have any of these symptoms, they could be warning signs for diabetes or even something else.
 It’s important to go to the doctor to get checked and treated, and this is especially true if you have a family history of diabetes.